ngzhili/OpenCV/coco viewer application/README.md

 # Description
 Two Main Functionalities:
 1. Create a masks of bounding box and segmentation object classes on your image dataset (supports only .jpg, .jpeg, .png, .JPG, .JPEG , .PNG image file types) with annotations in coco.json format.
-Downloads these annotated images as .JPG to selected inbuilt folder or specified local directory.
+Downloads these annotated images in the same input image file type to selected inbuilt folder or specified local directory.
 2. Image Viewer to view your downloaded masked images on a new window.

 # Visuals